Bref

 Bref. (stylized with a period; English: In short.) is a French television series created by Kyan Khojandi, cowritten with Bruno Muschio, and produced by Harry Tordjman for My Box Productions.
 The first episode was released on Canal+ 29 August 2011 and the show ended on 12 July 2012, following an announcement to that effect on 29 June 2012.

+After a 14-year break, Disney+ announced the return of the series with a second season in February 2025.
+The 6 episodes were released on 14 February on the Star hub.

 Plot

+Season 1

 The main character is an anonymous 30-year-old Parisian (he celebrates his 30th birthday in the 46th episode), single and unemployed.
 He is referred to as "I", and his name is never revealed to the audience.
 His life is boring until he meets a girl at a party who he falls in love with.
 As soon as the party is over, his only wish is to see her again.
 Many of the show's episodes are devoted to his failed attempts at meeting up with her or really connecting.

 The hero sometimes looks for a job, and finally gets a one-on-one interview in a copying machine company.
-Despite a catastrophic interview that revealed all the lies about his CV, he gets the job.
-Nevertheless, exasperated by his workmates and bored by the job, he quits.
+Despite a catastrophic interview in which the interviewer saw through every lie on his resume, he gets the job.
+Nevertheless, exasperated by his coworkers and bored by the job, he quits.
 Thereafter, he works in a call center (Telecom 3000).

 He keeps going to a lot of parties to meet girls and has a series of one-night stands.
 He also has a one-off sexual encounter with his ex-girlfriend and later with a girl who turned him down when he was a teenager.
 Meanwhile, he regularly meets "Marla", his sexfriend.

 In order to seduce more girls, he learns how to play the guitar.
 At the beginning, it was just a way to hit on girls but it soon becomes a hobby, and he finally performs at concert, using the stage name "Amer de toi" (Bitter about you).